benchttp/engine/README.md

   -requests int
         Maximum number of requests to run, 0 means no limit (default 0) -timeout duration
-        Timeout for each http request (default 10s)
+        Timeout for each HTTP request (default 10s)
 ```

 ## Example and ouput